peyton-brown/ownCloud-Installation-Security-Setup-Guide/README.md

 ### Backup ownCloud
 Follow the previous steps of backing up ownCloud [here](https://github.com/peyton-brown/ownCloud-Installation-Security-Setup-Guide#backing-up-owncloud).

-### Review Third-Party Apps
-Review any installed third-party apps for compatibility with any new ownCloud release.
-Ensure that they are all disabled before beginning the upgrade.
-#### Disable via Browser
-	Go to Settings -> Admin -> Apps and disable all third-party apps.

 ### Move Current ownCloud Directory
 Although you have already made a backup, move your current ownCloud directory to a different location for easy access later: